Every bursted bubble has a glory!

 They will simply feel that they are not “smart enough” to accomplish this task.
 On the other hand, if a child feels that intelligence is a trait that we can grow through hard work, then they will be more likely to persist in a task, knowing that they have a chance of success if they persist.

-Okay, that’s great to know, but the question remains: how to teach growth mindset to our kids?
+Okay, that’s great to know, but the question remains: can we foster a growth mindset for kids and if so, how do we teach it?
 Further research has shown that parents do not typically pass on their mindset about intelligence to their children.

 You may also enjoy: Social-Emotional Development: The Ultimate Guide for Parents